yeokm1/doschgpt/README.md

 ## Compilation

-To compile this application, you have to use Open Watcom 2.0 beta which you can download from [here](https://github.com/open-watcom/open-watcom-v2/releases/tag/2023-04-01-Build).
-Open Watcom 2.0 for 64-bit Windows which was released on 2023-04-01 02:52:44 is used.
+To compile this application, you have to use Open Watcom 2.0 beta which you can download from [here](https://github.com/open-watcom/open-watcom-v2/releases/tag/2024-10-03-Build).
+Open Watcom 2.0 for 64-bit Windows which was released on 2024-10-03 03:16:39 UTC is used.
 The v1.9 version seems to create binaries with issues on some platforms.

 During installation, Open Watcom may prompt to install the environment variables.
 I chose to not do that to avoid having those variables being permanent.
 Instead I use a batch file to set the variables whenever I need to compile.